What do I do first for SEO?

 • Choose one keyword to focus on for each page.

-• Use that keyword in your Title Tags, Meta Descriptions, Image File Names, Body Copy, and Header Tags will give you a good start on your website’s SEO.
+• Using that keyword in your Title Tags, Meta Descriptions, Image File Names, Body Copy, and Header Tags will give you a good start on your website’s SEO.

 As you get more familiar with SEO, start looking at the other areas that impact your website’s SEO performance and keyword ranking abilities.